h43z/dns-cache-eviction/README.md

-It makes use of my [DNS rebinding attack tool](https://github.com/h43z/dns-rebinding-tool) which provides a domain that resolves to 2 different IP addresses (first ip1 and after 3 seconds only resolves to IP2) and end responds with abitrary javascript included.
+It makes use of my [DNS rebinding attack tool](https://github.com/h43z/dns-rebinding-tool) which provides a domain that resolves to 2 different IP addresses (first ip1 and after 3 seconds all new queries resolves to IP2) and end responds with abitrary javascript included.

 IP2 (45.55.45.223) uses nginx default_server and reponds with just a string.